 To start, this is a single data point.
 Raya is Disney’s first animated kids film that was released on PVOD and then came to SVOD.
 Soul and Luca were both released straight-to-streaming, so we can compare all those SVOD launches, but it isn’t quite apples-to-apples.
 Even if you include Disney’s live-action Mulan, a sample size of 2 is still much too small to draw conclusions.

 Second, more importantly, we have no context for this.
 We don’t have (publicly available) ratings for premium cable, streaming or even basic cable viewership for past Disney films.
 I know this seems crazy, but Disney didn’t release The Princess and the Frog, Brave and Frozen (to name just three examples) to theaters and then bury them in a vault until Disney+ was born.
-Each cycled through streaming (like Netflix), premiere cable (like Epix) and basic cable (like Freeform or the Disney Channel).
+Each cycled through streaming (like Netflix), premium cable (like Epix) and basic cable (like Freeform or the Disney Channel).
 Not to mention home entertainment.
 (Folks forget about Redbox too!)
 Without any firm data, comparing the boost in viewership between past windows is impossible.

 The one thing we know is that as each window gets cheaper, consumption goes up along with it.
 (More folks watch theatrical films at home, to this day, than ever saw them in theaters.)

-Still maybe we can extract some lessons for streaming?
+Still, maybe we can extract some lessons for streaming?
 Focusing only on Disney+ film releases…

-Clearly, animated films from the premiere animation studio of all-time remain Disney’s bread and butter.
+Clearly, animated films from the top animation studio of all-time remain Disney’s bread and butter.
 The top films on this list are Soul and Raya and the Last Dragon.
 My gut is that Luca easily joins this list.
 My working hypothesis is that Disney animation (with Pixar) have such consistently high “hit rates” that families (and many adults) will watch every Disney feature with their kids, whereas adult films—meaning intended for adults, not you know, porn—are still evaluated on the “Are folks saying this is good?” test.
 Mulan didn’t really pass that test.

 Speaking of those two films, we’ll also see going forward the trends on the “multiple” of SVOD openings to PVOD openings.
 Multiple meaning SVOD debuts (free for Disney+ subscribers) divided by PVOD debuts ($30 extra charge for select films).
 For Raya, that’s 18 million hours divided by 5.9 million hours, so “3x”.

 When Mulan transitioned to the front of the Disney+ SVOD paywall, it failed to make the Nielsen top ten.
-(Nielsen hadn’t expanded to three top ten lists yet.
+(Nielsen hadn’t expanded to three top ten lists yet.)
 If they had, likely we would have seen how much now free viewership it generated.
 But knowing that the lowest viewed TV series on the list only got 10.5 million hours, clearly Mulan was below that threshold.
 Meaning at best, going from PVOD to SVOD generated a multiple of “1” to Raya’s multiple of three.
-When Cruella’s debuts on SVOD—though we’ll have to wait about four months for that—we will see if Mulan was typical or an outlier.
+When Cruella debuts on SVOD—though we’ll have to wait about four months for that—we will see if Mulan was typical or an outlier.

 (There is also the chance that Mulan benefitted from peak “stuck at home during Covid and this is the first theatrical film from Disney to break the window” buzz that inflated its opening weekend on PVOD.
 But we’ll need lots more data to prove that hypothesis.
 Mulan actually did appear on the Nielsen top ten charts in early January, about four weeks after it premiered on SVOD.)